OSGConnect/tutorial-matlab-HelloWorld/README.md

 and [ineligible programs](http://www.mathworks.com/products/ineligible_programs/).

 All applications created with MATLAB Compiler use [MATLAB Compiler Runtime™ (MCR)](http://www.mathworks.com/products/compiler/mcr/), which enables royalty-free deployment and use.
-We assume you have access to a server that has MATLAB compiler because the compiler is not available on OSG Connect.
-MATLAB Runtime is available on OSG Connect.
+We assume you have access to a server that has MATLAB compiler because the compiler is not available on the OSPool.
+MATLAB Runtime is available on OSPool.

 Although the compiled binaries are portable, they need to have a compatible, OS-specific matlab runtime to interpret the binary.
 We recommend the compilation of your matlab program against matlab versions that match the OSG [containers](https://portal.osg-htc.org/documentation/htc_workloads/using_software/available-containers-list/), with the compilation executed on a server with